DanTeegan/vagrant_multi_machines/README.md

 ### Multi-variant machines
-Welcome to Daniels repository which utilises multi variant machines.
+Welcome to my repository which utilises multi variant machines.
 This is commonly known as a multi-machine environment.

+The task set was as follows:

+- Research how to create a multi machine vagrant environment
+- Add a second virtual machine called "db" to your Vagrant file
+- Configure the db machine with a different IP from the app
+- Provision the db machine with a MongoDB database

 To get multi machines running’s please make sure you have the following installed:

 - vagrant